StefanoBalocco/bcryptServer/README.md

 It expose two api command:

 ### HASH
-POST `/hash/[rounds]`
+POST `/hash`

-Must receive, in json format, a field named `data` that will be hashed.
-Round must be a number, indicating the salting rounds.
+Must receive, in json format, a field named `data` that will be hashed and a field named `rounds` with the number of the salting rounds.

 It return a json containg a result field with the hash or an error field contain the text description of the error.